laravel/docs/horizon.md

 <a name="clearing-jobs-from-queues"></a>
 ## Clearing Jobs From Queues

-If you would like to delete all jobs from the default queue, you may do so using the `horizon:clear` Artisan command:
+If you would like to delete all jobs from your application's default queue, you may do so using the `horizon:clear` Artisan command:

     php artisan horizon:clear

-You may also provide the `queue` option to delete jobs from a specific queue:
+You may provide the `queue` option to delete jobs from a specific queue:

     php artisan horizon:clear --queue=emails